hangovergames/project-chess/README.md

 # Hangover Games' Memory Matching Game

-Welcome to the GitHub repository for our memory matching game.
+Welcome to the GitHub repository for our memory matching game!

-***Want to play it?*** Available at [https://memory.hangover.games/](https://memory.hangover.games/)
+***Want to play it?*** The game is at [https://memory.hangover.games/](https://memory.hangover.games/)

+***Want to follow the development?*** Follow up at [the index issue](https://github.com/hangovergames/project-memory/issues/1)

-This repository contains the frontend and is the central hub for tracking issues and developments related to the game.
+This repository contains the frontend source code and is the central hub for tracking issues and developments related to the game.

 ## Contribution and Issue Tracking